 Many electric fleets charge exclusively at depot locations, known as “behind the fence” sites.
 However, depot owners may allow third-party partners to charge at their facilities.
 Common use cases for third-party access include the following.

 When offering public or semi-public charging at the depot, the owner must implement access control and payment systems for drivers.
+Installing an EV charger with payment terminal allows for seamless on-site payments, ensuring convenience for external users and enhancing accessibility for all stakeholders.
 Given the various use cases, a wide range of options should be considered, as detailed below.

-Electric fleets often require simple authentication methods for drivers or vehicles, enabling the system to track who charges, when, and how much energy is used.
-With a charging management system (CMS) in place, adding RFID cards or chips is a good solution.
+Electric fleets often require simple payment terminal authentication methods for drivers or vehicles, enabling the system to track who charges, when, and how much energy is used.
+With a charging management system (CMS) in place, adding chips or RFID cards for EV charging terminals is a good solution.
 Drivers authenticate themselves at the charger using RFID tags, which are communicated to the CMS (as “idTag”), registering the charging session under the driver or user.

 This method is one of the simplest and most cost-effective implementations.
 It allows the charging point owner to restrict access by blocking certain RFID cards or limiting access to a select few.
 Unauthorized users won’t be able to initiate charging.